Servers include web, application, database, and file servers. Each type serves a distinct purpose. They host websites and manage data and apps.

 Some well-known application servers include:

 Each platform has its strengths.
-Apache Tomcat is great for Java environments.
+Apache Tomcat is excellent for Java environments.
 Microsoft IIS works well in Windows ecosystems.
 WildFly adapts easily to growing needs.

 Here are common use cases: